Explained: What Is Hashing in Blockchain?

-Hashing or (hash) is a common term when discussing blockchain technology.
+Hashing or hash is a common term when discussing blockchain technology.
 Hashing refers to the transformation and generation of input data of any length into a string of a fixed size, which is performed by a specific algorithm.
 In particular, the Bitcoin hash algorithm is SHA-256 or Secure Hashing Algorithm 256 bits.
-This algorithm is a one-way cryptographic function as the original data can be retrieved via decryption.
+This algorithm is a one-way cryptographic function as the original data cannot be retrieved via decryption.

-The implementation of a cryptographic hash function is beneficial to prevent fraudulent transactions, double spends in blockchain, and store passwords.
+The implementation of a cryptographic hash function is beneficial to prevent fraudulent transactions, double spending in blockchain, and store passwords.
 But, what is Bitcoin hash, and what does it have to do when put in this context?
 In short, this is a unique number that is not duplicable according to the algorithm.
 Therefore, it is frequently used to verify a file’s authenticity.
 To put it in context, when there’s a change in a hashed file, its hash will automatically change as well.
 And each subsequent hash is tied to the previous hash, thus ensuring the consistency of all blocks.

-How Hashing Works in Blockchain?
+How Hashing Works in Blockchain

 So what is a hashing algorithm in blockchain, and how does it work?
 In a nutshell, a hashing algorithm takes an infinite number of bits, performs calculations on them, and outputs a fixed number of bits.
 Regardless of the input data’s length, the output will always be rectified.
 As a result, the original data is called input, and the final transformation is called a hash.
 Today, many hashing algorithms differ only in the way information is processed.